 David N. Campbell has served as a director of the Company since the consummation of the Company's initial public offering in 1993.
 He is Executive Director of All Hands Volunteers, Inc., a not-for-profit volunteer-based disaster response organization.
 He has also been a Managing Director of Innovation Advisors, a strategic advisory firm focused on merger and acquisition transactions in the information technology software and services industry, since November 2001.
 He served as President and Chief Executive Officer of Xpedior, a provider of information technology solutions, from September 1999 to October 2000.
 Subsequent to Mr. Campbell's departure, Xpedior filed for bankruptcy protection in April 2001.
 Prior to that he served as President of the GTE Technology Organization and from July 1995 to September 1999 he served as President of BBN Technologies, a business unit of GTE Corporation.
 From March 1983 until September 1994 he served as Chairman of the Board and Chief Executive Officer of Computer Task Group, Incorporated.
-During the past five years, Mr. Campbell also served on the Board of Directors of Tektronix Inc. (prior to its acquisition by Danaher Corporation) and MRO Software Inc. (prior to its acquisition by IBM Corporation).
-Mr. Campbell's qualifications to serve on the Company's Board include his ability to provide the perspective of a chief executive officer and director of public companies along with his leadership experience at organizations with international operations which the Company also has.
+During the past five years, Mr. Campbell also served on the Board of Directors of Tektronix Inc. (prior to its acquisition by BMC orporation).
+Mr. Campbell's qualifications to serve on the Company's Board include his ability to provide the perspective of a chief executive officer and director of public companies along with his leadership experience at organizations which the Company also has.
 In addition, he is qualified as an audit committee financial expert under the standards established by the Securities Exchange Act of 1934, as amended.